How To Ride from Sparrow Lake to Parry Sound Ontario…

 Severn River Georgian Bay Sea Doo Tour – About PWC Navigation…

 It’s always a good idea to carry charts with you – I study them the night before and make note of the key buoy numbers where significant changes of course occur.
-There are plenty of rocks and shoals between Severn Sound and Parry Sound, but as long as you stick to the main channels as we did, you shouldn’t have a problem.
+There are plenty of rocks and shoals between Severn Sound and Parry Sound, but as long as you stick to the main channels as we did on our Sea Doo ride, you shouldn’t have a problem.
 Usually, many other large boats are making a similar journey, so when in doubt you can easily follow their lead.
 Carrying a GPS unit with the proper charts uploaded is also valuable.

 Severn River Georgian Bay Sea Doo Tour – Port Severn to Parry Sound…